jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 ==== Delete / Insert Where

 A delete insert query consists of an optional delete clause followed by an optional insert clause, followed by a where clause.
 Either the delete or insert clause, or both, need to be present.
-As opposed to the "insert data" and "delete data" queries, these queries can contain variables.
+Unlike the "insert data" and "delete data" queries, these queries can contain variables.
-Important to note is that the where clause is evaluated only once, the resulting binding are then substituted in both delete and insert clauses, afterwards the delete clause is evaluated followed by the insert clause.
+Important to note is that the where clause is evaluated only once, the resulting binding are then substituted in both delete and insert clauses, afterward the delete clause is evaluated followed by the insert clause.

 ==== Delete Where